k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_5_Fabric_UseCases.md

 **Use Case 2 - 360 Network Monitoring**

 A global network services provider needed to improve its customer experience by anticipating customer's issues across multiple states.
-The company's servers would receive automatically generated tickets from the alerts raised by the network equipment installed at the customer's homes (such as outage, performance, usage data).
-Implementing K2View Fabric enabled the company to integrate their customer data with their equipment network topology into a single platform and create a Network 360 view for millions customers, and thousands of concurrent alarms, resulting in:
+The company's systems automatically receive  tickets generated from the alerts raised by the network equipment installed at their customer's premises (such as outage, performance, usage data).

+Implementing K2View Fabric enabled the company to integrate their customer data with their equipment network topology records into a single platform and create a Network 360 view for millions of customers and thousands of concurrent alarms (100 thousand per day across the park).

+This resulted in:

-\-     Real-time aggregation of alarms to identify issues before the customer notices, and to reduce significantly customer calls,
+\-     providing real-time aggregation of alarms and identification of issues before the customer even notices any issue, thus reducing significantly support calls

-\-     Real-time correlation between network events and impacted customers to ensure proactive communication with callers
+\-     ensuring real-time correlation between network events, impacted customers and spatial occurrences to enable proactive communication and swift resolution of issues

-\-      Efficient deflection of customer calls towards the matching handling team, message, or house-call field operative,
+\-     Efficient deflection of customer calls towards the matching handling team, message, or field operatives

 \-     Cutting significantly AHT by ensuring consolidated customer360

-\-     Proactive identification of area power or network outages
+\-     Proactive discovery and identification of new types of outages